Skip to main content

 The national reports on adverse events following COVID-19 immunization are available on Health Canada’s Reported Side Effects Following COVID-19 Vaccination in Canada page.

-More information about the Canadian vaccine safety surveillance system is contained in the Canadian Immunization Guide, Part 2 – Vaccine Safety, Vaccine safety and pharmacovigilance
+More information about the Canadian vaccine safety surveillance system is contained in the Canadian Immunization Guide, Part 2 – Vaccine Safety, Vaccine safety and pharmacovigilance.

 Vaccine providers should refer to the BC Immunization Manual, Part 5 – Adverse Events Following Immunization for criteria on reporting adverse events following immunization (AEFI), and report AEFIs to the regional health authority.
 Information on reporting can be found on the BCCDC’s Surveillance Forms page under Adverse Events Following Immunization.
-There is a short version of the AEFI form available for Health Care Providers.
-Those providers who work in Public Health still need to use the long form.
+There is a short version of the AEFI form available for health care providers.
+Those providers who work in public health still need to use the long form.

-For more information and details on how to report an AEFI in BC go to the BCCDC Reporting Adverse Events Following Immunization: For BC Community Vaccine Providers.
+For more information and details on how to report an AEFI in B.C., go to the BCCDC Reporting Adverse Events Following Immunization: For BC Community Vaccine Providers.

 Back to top